konfuzio-ai/konfuzio-sdk/docs/sdk/examples/word-tokenizer/index.md

       :lines: 6-8
       :dedent: 4

-2. **Initialize your project**:
+2. **Initialize your Project**:

-   This involves creating a project instance with the appropriate ID.
+   This involves creating a Project instance with the appropriate ID.

    .. literalinclude:: /sdk/boilerplates/test_word_bboxes.py
       :language: python
       :lines: 13
       :dedent: 4

-3. **Retrieve a document from your project**:
+3. **Retrieve a Document from your Project**:

    .. literalinclude:: /sdk/boilerplates/test_word_bboxes.py
       :language: python
       :lines: 15
       :dedent: 4

-4. **Create a copy of your document without annotations**:
+4. **Create a copy of your Document without Annotations**:

    .. literalinclude:: /sdk/boilerplates/test_word_bboxes.py
       :language: python
       :lines: 16
       :dedent: 4

-5. **Tokenize the document**:
+5. **Tokenize the Document**:

-   This process involves splitting the document into word-level spans using the WhitespaceTokenizer.
+   This process involves splitting the Document into word-level Spans using the WhitespaceTokenizer.

    .. literalinclude:: /sdk/boilerplates/test_word_bboxes.py
       :language: python
       :lines: 17-18
       :dedent: 4

-6. **Visualize all word-level annotations**:
+6. **Visualize all word-level Annotations**:

-   After getting the bounding box for all spans, you might want to visually check the results to make sure the bounding boxes are correctly assigned.
+   After getting the bounding box for all Spans, you might want to visually check the results to make sure the bounding boxes are correctly assigned.
 Here's how you can do it:

    .. literalinclude:: /sdk/boilerplates/test_word_bboxes.py
       :language: python